Why is it called "CLOCKSS"?

 CLOCKSS and LOCKSS: What is the same?

 • LOCKSS and CLOCKSS use the award winning LOCKSS technology to preserve content.
 The LOCKSS technology is “fault tolerant” and safeguards against the long term well documented causes of digital loss: human error, computer attacks, economic and organizational failure. • The LOCKSS technology preserves all formats (video, sound, pictures, text, etc.) and genres of content (e-journals, e-books, conference proceedings, etc.).
 The Global LOCKSS network works with over 450 publishers.
-After one year of operation, the CLOCKSS archive works with over 3o publishers.
+After 8 years of operation, the CLOCKSS Archive works with over 200 publishers.

 Content is not behind a toll wall